The exams are getting very close, so any study you do now is incredibly valuable. Here are 10 things you should be doing in the last 10 days.

-One of the best things you can do is to review your mock paper.
+One of the best things you can do is to review your mock paper from a few months ago.
 Look carefully at where you lost marks.
 If you haven't learned where you went wrong or found the gaps in your knowledge then it's likely that you'll make the same mistakes again in the real exam.

 Make sure you're familiar with how the paper will be structured.
 Many students waste lots of time in the exam figuring out what questions they should be doing.

 Never study hungry, now's not the time to diet.
 Your brain needs a constant supply of glucose to work for you.
 This doesn't mean stock up on sugary sweets.
 Slow release carbohydrates such as cereals in the morning are good brain food.
 Stay hydrated by drinking plenty of non-caffeinated drinks and take lots of short breaks.
 Doing exercise when you're feeling drained will actually leave you feeling energized.